 Local Harris Teeter and Giant supermarkets give schools cash in exchange for Club Card usage.
 Parents simply register their Club Cards through Aidan and use them when buying groceries.
 Grocery programs start in early fall and continue throughout the school year.

 In keeping with AMI accreditation guidelines, our Primary and Elementary classrooms have approximately 24-29 students in each class, with a balance of ages and gender to ensure social and emotional development.
 Each Toddler community has approximately 12 students with an AMI-trained Montessori guide and two assistants.
 Each Primary and Lower Elementary class is guided by an AMI-trained Montessori “guide” (teacher) with an assistant.
 The Upper Elementary Class is guided by an AMI-trained Montessori guide and an assistant.
-Primary and Elementary classes also have support from the art teacher, foreign language teachers, outdoor/physical education teacher, library media specialist, in-house tutors, and school counselor.
+Primary and Elementary classes also have support from the art teacher, foreign language teachers, physical education teacher, librarian, in-house tutors, and school counselor.